mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ---

-#### DAY 3: APPROACHING RAVEN'S REST
+#### DAY 3: APPROACHING RAVEN'S KEEP

 **READ ALOUD:**
 > *The third morning dawns gray and cold.
 The forest thins as you climb into rocky hills.
 Ahead, dark peaks rise against an overcast sky—the Shadowpeak Hills.
 The very air feels heavier here, as if the land itself remembers old tragedies.
-In the distance, perched on a crag like a crouching vulture, you glimpse the silhouette of Raven's Rest.*
+In the distance, perched on a crag like a crouching vulture, you glimpse the silhouette of Raven's Keep.*

-**Perception DC 13 (Observing Raven's Rest):**
+**Perception DC 13 (Observing Raven's Keep):**
 - See torches and campfires around ruins
 - Estimate 20-30 people present (much more than expected)
 - Banners flying (black raven on silver field—Blackwood colors)